 Volatile tables are automatically removed when a session is terminated or a DROP TABLE statement is executed.

 What happens if Teradata is restarted while I have materialized a volatile table?

 Unfortunately, the table is lost along with its contents.

-This is only possible when the table is created.
-Therefore, you cannot first create the table and then execute a CREATE INDEX statement.
+This is possible when the table is created.
+Thus, you cannot first create the table and then execute a CREATE INDEX statement.

-A Volatile Table belongs neither to a database nor to a user, but to the session of a user.
+A Volatile Table belongs neither to a database nor to a user but to a user’s session.